brillnt/ai-assisted-development/README.md

 - Include concrete examples from actual usage
 - Maintain the focus on preventing AI eagerness
 - Provide clear documentation

-## Philosophy Deep Dive

-Read `universal-principles.md` for a complete understanding of the methodology these prompts implement.

 ## License